The On Deck Circle

 At some point, I stopped looking for her, and went back to playing ball for myself, and for my gang.

-For me, I’ve loved and followed baseball for over thirty years now.
+For me, I’ve loved and followed baseball for over forty years now.
 It’s been the one constant in my life that I’ve been able to depend on.

 Post Navigation